wenhao/tdd-workshop/08-bank/requirement/story/story2-Maintain Balance.md

 Notes:

 * Only dealing with whole numbers
-* A customer only has one account at a time
+* A customer only has one account at a hourOfDay

 Acceptance Criteria: